HeardLibrary/digital-scholarship/script/python/lessons.md

 ---
 permalink: /script/python/lessons/
-title: DiSC Python lessons
+title: Digital Lab Python lessons
 breadcrumb: Lessons
 ---

-# DiSC Python Lessons
+# Digital Lab Python Lessons

 A shortened link to this page is [vanderbi.lt/py](http://vanderbi.lt/py).

 ## About the lessons

-DiSC Python lessons are provided by the [Digital Scholarship and Communications Office (DiSC)](https://www.library.vanderbilt.edu/scholarly/) of the [Jean and Alexander Heard Libraries](https://www.library.vanderbilt.edu/) at [Vanderbilt University](https://www.vanderbilt.edu/).
-The DiSC office provides regular lessons for Python beginners with a variety of followup intermediate and advanced lessons.
+Digital Lab Python lessons are provided by the [Digital Lab](https://www.library.vanderbilt.edu/disc/) of the [Jean and Alexander Heard Libraries](https://www.library.vanderbilt.edu/) at [Vanderbilt University](https://www.vanderbilt.edu/).
+The Digital Lab provides regular lessons for Python beginners with a variety of followup intermediate and advanced lessons.
 There is no cost associated with the lessons.

 The beginners lessons are generally offered at least once per semester.
 See the schedule below for session details.